robocorp/robocorp/CONTRIBUTING.md

 ### Prerequisites

-The tool used for Python dependency management is `poetry`.
-Both Python (>=3.9) and Poetry should be available in either the global environment or in an activated Conda environment.
+The tool used for Python dependency management is `poetry` and the commands to manage the project are run with `invoke`.

-It can be installed via pip:
+They can be installed via pip:

 ```
 pip install poetry
+pip install invoke
 ```

+Note that `invoke` will automatically call the commands using `poetry run`, so, in general it's not needed to activate the environment manually.

+### Conda

+While `conda` is not always required (if not found a `.venv` will be created by `poetry` based on the global python found), when it's found, running commands from `invoke` will prefix such commands with `conda run -n <project-name>` and `inv install` will create the related environment automatically.

+When using conda, `poetry` and `invoke` should've been installed in the base environment.

 ### Development